coopnorge/engineering-docker-images/images/devtools-terraform-v1beta1/README.md

 # Terraform Development Tools

+- `terraform-reinit` target: This target will run `terraform init` in each terraform directory followed by `terraform providers lock`.

+- `terraform-upgrade` target: This target will run `terraform init -upgrade` in each terraform directory followed by `terraform providers lock`.

+- `terraform-relock` target: This target will remove the existing terraform lock file and then run `terraform providers lock` in each terraform directory.

 - `.tfsec-ignore` file: If this file is present in a directory with terraform then tfsec will not be used on the directory.